 - GoDaddy SSL

 The application interface is the most visual part of the experience.
-Part of the success Tinder had right away was in the effortless actions related to the usually difficult ideas.
+Part of the success Tinder had right away was in how effortless it was to perform actions related to the usually difficult ideas.
 Tinder turned the process of making a pass into a natural and easy thing, like swiping through photos.
-The real-life experience has to be the core concept of a dating app design.
-It can’t be taking you away from each other by being too complex, instead, it has to lead you to the ultimate goal, that is go out in person!
+The real-life experience has to be the core concept of a dating app design with all its UI and UX aspects.
+It can’t be taking you away from each other by being too complex, instead, it has to lead you to the ultimate goal, that is to go out in person!

 Subconsciously, this is an extremely awarding scenario, as you only get the positive outcome notifications.
 The design has to reflect this side of the app and turn it into a home-ish safe environment, kind of inviting people into the romantic mood.

-With an approximate technology stack, feature breakdown, dating app design principles, and a bunch of examples that are out there, you can create a dating app that might reinvent the experience, beat Tinder, and even help yourself find the better half.
-Now from the fun part let’s move on to numbers.
+With an approximate technology stack, feature breakdown, dating app design principles, and a bunch of examples that are out there, you can create a dating app that might reinvent the experience, beat Tinder, and even help yourself find your better half.
+Now from the fun part let’s move on to numbers and find out more about the costs of making a dating app.
 Any app startup is a business by itself or in the making, so things like development price and time limits need to be specified right away.

-The unvarnished truth is you’ll have to stack up a serious budget if you are committing to making a dating app like Tinder.
+The unvarnished truth of dating app development is you’ll have to stack up a serious budget if you are committing to making a dating app like Tinder.
 The architecture of a native/cross-platform/hybrid app requires a complex technological solution and may build up at great lengths.
-Some of the components lay the base of the app performance and are inevitably more expensive and time-consuming.
+Some of the components lay the base of the app’s performance and are inevitably more expensive and time-consuming.
 The core of a project is the mobile app.